 1. Stop buying lunch at work

 It may be convenient, but the savings you can make by cutting out this habit may surprise you.
 For example, let’s say you spend $6 a day on lunch – that’s $30 a week.
+Side note, if you live in a major city like New York City, it’s probably more like $15 dollars per day.

-In a year (I’ll use 48 weeks to allow time for holiday or sickness), you’ve spent $1,440, and that’s not considering any snacks or drinks you might buy throughout the day.
+For those that have spent $6 per day, you’ve spent $1,440, and that’s not considering any snacks or drinks you might buy throughout the day.

 2. Use a spending tracker